June 3

 3. Phrygian Mode

-The Phrygian mode adds an exotic, Spanish flair to your metal riffs.
+The Phrygian mode adds an unique, Spanish flair to your metal riffs.
 Here’s an E Phrygian scale:

 e|————————-7-8-10-|